-The Plan, originally developed in 2002, with major updates in 2005 and 2010, was developed with extensive input from our constituents and partners, state leaders and agency staff.
+The plan, originally developed in 2002, with updates in 2005, 2010 and 2013, was developed with extensive input from our constituents and partners, state leaders and agency staff.
 As such, it encompasses the collective vision of conservation and outdoor recreation in Texas.
-It will guide the operational plans that we develop at the Texas Parks and Wildlife Department to ensure the long-term health of Texas' fish, wildlife, rivers, bays and estuaries, parks and open spaces.
+It will guide the operational plans that the Texas Parks and Wildlife Department develops to ensure the long-term health of Texas' fish, wildlife, rivers, bays and estuaries, parks and open spaces.

 Together, we face many challenges in the years ahead.
-As we write this, the landscape around us is changing.
-Most Texans live in urban areas.
-Many are increasingly detached from any meaningful connection to nature or the outdoors.
+As we write this, the landscape around us has changed and will continue to change.
+As more and more Texans reside in urbanized areas, many are becoming increasingly detached from any meaningful connection to nature or the outdoors.
 Farm, ranch and timber land held in families for generations is being subdivided and sold in smaller parcels.
-Land fragmentation can result in long-term impacts to ecosystems and native habitats, compelling us to work together for the conservation of what is left.
+The proliferation of exotic and invasive species threaten to compromise our native species and habitats, particularly our precious water supplies.
+Working cooperatively with private landowners and other partners will be essential in addressing these challenges.

 In addition, as our population grows, so will the impacts and pressures on our lands and waters.
 The growing number of Texans seeking outdoor experiences will call for new recreational opportunities.
-Emerging energy technologies will require us to balance new energy sources with their potential impacts on wildlife habitat.
+Our State Parks as well as local parks will play a vital role in meeting that demand.
+Emerging and expanding energy technologies will require us to balance new energy sources with their potential impacts on wildlife habitat.
 Conserving adequate water for healthy communities, economies, and our environment will be of paramount importance in the years to come.
-As we tackle these many challenges, we will continue to utilize the best available science-based research and staff expertise and will rely on the input of state leaders and our public and private partners.
+As we tackle these challenges, we will continue to utilize the best available science-based research and staff expertise and will rely on the input of state leaders and our public and private partners.

 We are fortunate that so many Texans are passionate about the outdoors, whether it's through hunting, fishing, camping, boating, kayaking or just enjoying nature.
 Simply put, we could not do our conservation work alone.
 In this ecologically diverse state with so much to care for, everyone's participation and effort counts.
-Thank you for your interest in the Land and Water Plan and for your care and concern for Texas' wild places and wild things.
+Thank you for your interest in the Land and Water Plan and for your care and concern for Texas' wild things, and wild places.